tlobnow/ideal_fishstick/README.md

                     - it depends on monomer length how many can be predicted
                     - at some point the models will be too complex to finish within the 24hr slurm job limit

-7. Start runs and submit jobs:
+7. Start runs and submit jobs by executing the main script
-	- The script will execute the appropriate run option

         ./main.sh

 8. While the slurm jobs are running:
     - check progress of running jobs --> as described in (4.)